-What is the best hotel at Universal Studios Orlando?
+What is the best Universal Studios hotel in Orlando?

 By Helen Wright

-Going to Universal Orlando is such a big part of your Florida holiday.
+Visiting Universal Orlando has become such a big part of a Florida holiday.
 Since The Wizarding World of Harry Potter opened in 2010, Universal is more popular than ever.
-As well as having two main theme parks and a water park, there are now seven hotels at the Universal Resort Orlando to choose from, with another coming in 2020.
-Endless Summer Surfside Inn and Suites doesn’t open until August 2019 but over my 20+ visits to Orlando I have been lucky enough to stay at every other resort hotel.
-So, what is the best hotel at Universal Studios Orlando for your trip?
-Follow my guide below to compare Universal Orlando hotels and find out.
+As well as having two main theme parks and a water theme park, there are now eight resort hotels at Universal Orlando to choose from.
+Over 20+ visits to Orlando, I have been lucky enough to stay at every resort hotel at Universal Orlando (our last visit was just before the Covid-19 pandemic in March 2020).
+So, what is the best Universal Orlando hotel for your trip?
+Follow my guide below to compare resort hotels near Universal Studios and find out:

-HOW TO FIND THE BEST HOTEL AT UNIVERSAL STUDIOS ORLANDO FOR YOUR TRIP
+HOW TO FIND THE BEST UNIVERSAL STUDIOS HOTEL IN ORLANDO FOR YOUR TRIP

-For Universal’s on-site resorts, the brand worked with Loews hotels and I think this is a great partnership.
-Loews have a quality reputation and the hotels for Universal Studios Orlando are modern and comfortable, using fun themes that aren’t too ‘theme park’.
+For Universal’s on-site resorts, the brand joined with Loews hotels and I think this is a great partnership.
+Loews have a quality reputation and the Universal Studios Orlando hotels are modern and comfortable, using fun themes that aren’t too ‘theme park’.
 This means that whether you decide to go for a luxury or a budget hotel at Universal Studios, you’re guaranteed a quality stay (and don’t have to worry about sleeping in a Minion-shaped bed or anything*).

 Read our full review of the new Aventura Hotel